JasonCreighton/snowy/README.md

 It is available under the terms of the MIT license.

+## Binaries

+Windows binaries can be found in the [Releases section](https://github.com/JasonCreighton/snowy/releases).

 ## Building

 On Linux, you can build and run with: